YouTube copyright strike: Disagreements about what constitutes fair use

 Fair use is a legal rationale for reusing copyrighted content in a limited way, such as to discuss or criticize other media.
 Several YouTube creators have reported receiving copyright strikes for using media in the context of fair use.

 Suppression of criticism

 YouTube creators have reported receiving copyright strikes on videos critical of corporate products.
 They assert that copyright violation, in this context, has been used as a strategy to suppress criticism.

 Strikes for posting own work

 Copyright strikes have also been issued against creators themselves.
 Miracle of Sounds channel received copyright strikes as a result of automated strikes by the distributor of their own music.

 Strikes for works in the public domain

-In a similar incident to strikes, though in another forum, Sony Music issued an automated copyright strike against James Rhodes for a video on Facebook of him playing a part of a piece by Bach, on the grounds that they owned the copyright on a similar recording, and when the strike was challenged, asserted that they owned the rights to the work, before finally admitting that Bach's compositions are in the public domain.
+In a similar incident to strikes, though in another forum, Sony Music issued an automated copyright strike against James Rhodes for a video on Facebook of him playing a part of a piece by Bach, because they owned the copyright on a similar recording, and when the strike was challenged, asserted that they owned the rights to the work, before finally admitting that Bach's compositions are in the public domain.